shapedthought/rvtools2vse/README.md

       --vm-exclude <VM_EXCLUDE>...
-VM exclude list -d, --do-not-use-vpartition                 Don't use vPartition capacity -v, --vm-table-print                        Print VM table -h, --help                                  Print help -V, --version                               Print version
+VM exclude list -d, --do-not-use-vpartition                 Don't use vPartition capacity -v, --vm-table-print                        Print VM table
+      --flatten                               Flatten to single site, repo and workload --flatten-site                          Flatten to single cluster per-site -h, --help                                  Print help -V, --version                               Print version

 ```

 Note that the vInfo "In Use MiB" must have that string and not "In Use MB", which was used in older RvTools versions.